← Back to Home

 Tracking via Active Inertial Sensing

-March 12, 2026 Jinxi Xiao (also with Heng'an Zhou, Ran Ji and Boyang Xia)
+March 17, 2026 Jinxi Xiao (also with Heng'an Zhou, Ran Ji and Boyang Xia)

 Introduction

-Recent progress in tracking, scene representation (3DGS [1], NeRF [2]), and reconstruction (e.g., NeuS/VolSDF [3], [4] and COLMAP [5]) has made geometry and appearance recovery of static scenes increasingly mature.
+Recent progress in tracking, scene representation (3DGS [1], NeRF [2]), and reconstruction (e.g., NeuS/VolSDF [3], [4] and COLMAP [5]) has made geometry and appearance recovery of static scenes gradually mature.
 A natural next step is dynamic-scene understanding, including physically consistent motion modeling and interaction prediction.
 Although modern video and motion generation methods are promising, they rarely preserve accurate physical quantities, largely due to limited high-quality training data.

 Simulation can partially alleviate data scarcity, but it is still limited in realism and interaction complexity.
 Dense multi-view capture systems require many calibrated and time-synchronized cameras, resulting in high deployment cost and constrained operating conditions (e.g., controlled indoor environments and marker-heavy workflows).
 Monocular methods, such as FoundationPose-style [6] 6D tracking, are attractive but fragile under object interactions, where occlusion and visual ambiguity degrade reliability (see Figure 1).
 These limitations motivate robust and scalable approaches grounded in physical measurements.